-Would I recommend Dragon NaturallySpeaking 15 Professional (which is what I’m using) for a new guy like John?
+Would I recommend Nuance Dragon Professional Individual 15 (which is what I’m using) for a new guy like John?

 Well, probably not.

 John doesn’t have a lot of money to spend.
-Dragon NaturallySpeaking 15 Pro is 300 bucks, although sometimes when it’s on sale, you can get it for $150.
+Nuance Dragon Professional Individual 15 is $300, although sometimes when it’s on sale, you can get it for $150.

-$300 is definitely not worth his money, especially when he can get the same quality of audio transcription in Dragon Premium 13.
+But, if money is tight and all you’re looking for is speech-to-text software, then $300 is definitely not worth the money, especially when you can get the same quality of audio transcription in Nuance Dragon Home.

-The difference between Dragon NaturallySpeaking Premium (vs Professional Individual) and Home editions
+Difference between Dragon NaturallySpeaking Premium vs Dragon Professional Individual and Dragon Home

 John’s a pretty frugal guy.